 No. While Riverland Community College and South Central College don’t charge application fees to students, such fees are waived by Inver Hills Community College and Lake Superior College for adult learners who re-enroll back.

 Last year over $150 million in federal and state financial aid grants helped make college affordable for thousands of Minnesota adult learners.
-Our navigators will help you explore how to make college affordable for you and help you apply for any financial resources available, including scholarships for MN Reconnect students provided at specific colleges.
+Our navigators will help you explore how to make college affordable for you and help you apply for any financial resources available, including the MN Reconnect Scholarship and other scholarships for MN Reconnect students provided at specific colleges.